hjwp/Book-TDD-Web-Dev-Python/workshops/working-incrementally-handout.md

 * Adjust model so that items are associated with different lists
 * *Add unique URLs for each list* (started)
-* Add a URL for creating a new list via POST
+* Add a URL for creating a new list via POST (done)
 * Add URLs for adding a new item to an existing list via POST

   git stash # or commit, or new branch, or whatever you like git reset --hard incremental-workshop-step-2

+tips/useful commmands:

+  delete the database: rm db.sqlite3 re-create it:        python manage.py migrate run the unit tests:  python manage.py test lists run the FT:          python manage.py test functional_tests

 This tag includes a couple of failing unit tests for you to get passing.